al70023/proxmox-server/OPNsense/GUIDE.md

 Disable the default LAN to any allow rule and whitelist things you need manually.

 Use crons to keep the lists up-to-date.

+## Enable Chromecast over IoT VLAN

+1. Install mDNS Repeater plugin for OPNsense
+2. Enable and set listen interfaces (IoT and LAN)
+3. Create IoT firewall rule to allow Chromecast IP to reach IoT VLAN default gateway (the .1 address, i.e. `192.168.10.1`) for pings to work
+4. Create IoT firewall rule to allow IoT net to access LAN address on mDNS ports (319, 320, 5353)
+5. Create LAN firewall rule to allow LAN net on ports 32768:65000 to access Chromecast IP on ports 32768:65000 (UDP)
+6. Create LAN firewall rule to allow LAN net on ports 32768:65000 to access Chromecast IP on ports 8008, 8009, 8010, 8443 (TCP)